faisalmemon/ios-crash-dump-analysis-book/examples/leak_agent_ios/leakagent_crash_explanation.md

 ```

 We can see that the kernel address at fault is `0x0000000000000000` so it's a NULL pointer dereference.
-We call site where we crash is a Swift library which demangles\index{Swift!symbol demangle} symbols.
+The call site where we crash is a Swift library that demangles\index{Swift!symbol demangle} symbols.
 The Xcode instrument is trying to provide human readable object type definitions from the activity it has seen on the iPad.

-There is not much we can explore further in this crash report.
-Since the problem is due to symbolification, it may be wise to to clear our build directory and then do a clean build.
+Since the problem is due to symbolification, it may be wise to clear our build directory and then do a clean build.
 Sometimes an Xcode update switches us to a new object file format that is incompatible.
 It is worthwhile checking profiling with another project, perhaps a trivial test program.
-There are alternative memory analysis facilities, such as the Diagnostics Tab for the scheme we are running.
+There are alternative memory analysis facilities, such as the Diagnostics Tab for the scheme we are running,
-So memory analysis could be done in a different way.
+so memory analysis could be done in a different way.